RoboJackets/technical-writing/index.md

 This course focuses on the critical basics of technical writing, including guidelines for clearer writing, sentence structure, and paragraph structure.
 It consists of 2 hours of pre-class material and a 2-hour in-class session.

-From the [course overview][overview]:

->The pre-class components introduce topics; the in-class components help students integrate and practice those topics.
->That said, the pre-class work, by itself, provides significant educational value.

 ### Before the class

 Complete the following tasks before the in-class portion of the course.